News & Events

 Get In Touch

-Homer Watson House & Gallery proudly presents Hidden Valley Revealed, guest curated by Ralf Wall, In this juried exhibition, artists explore our natural environment in particular the Environmentally Sensitive Area inside Hidden Valley.
+Homer Watson House & Gallery proudly presents Our Nature; Ourselves.
+In this off-site exhibition at Kitchener City Hall Berlin Tower – ARTSPACE artists explore our natural environment in particular the Environmentally Sensitive Area inside Hidden Valley.
 The City of Kitchener, the Region of Waterloo, and the Province of Ontario have all recognized the uniqueness of this exceptional area by imposing special designations onto this privately-owned property.
 Through a diverse range of medium, artists create an empathetic view of this natural setting and unspoiled gem of spectacular diversity that has been enjoyed by enthusiastic naturalists for generations.
 This exhibition is to honor the late Daphne Nicholls, an artist, active environmentalist, and a founding member of Friends of Hidden Valley.

 Artists will take you on a journey through aromatic maple, beech, and oak leaves or wild ginger that stirs up wonderful fragrances.
 Sounds of the churr of a red-bellied woodpecker, the rapid crescendo of an ovenbird, the witchity-witchity of a common yellowthroat, or the yipping of coyotes come to mind.
 Savour wild strawberries in season.
 Dare to put a finger to the seed pod of pale touch-me-not.